ngneat/edit-in-place/README.md

 </section>
 ```

-### Change the active mode
+### Changing the Active Mode

-> Unlike using a single *editable* component, an *editableGroup* doesn't support `MouseEvent` events on the component to switch modes.
+> Unlike using a single `editable` component, an `editableGroup` doesn't support `MouseEvent` events on the component to switch modes.

-You can switch modes by using dedicated directives on html button tag to switch mode for the whole group :
+You can switch modes by using dedicated directives on html button tag to switch mode for the whole group:

-- *editableGroupEdit* to switch to *editMode*
+- `editableGroupEdit` to switch to `editMode`
-- *editableGroupSave* to save the value of each form tag and switch to *viewMode*
+- `editableGroupSave` to save the value of each form tag and switch to `viewMode`
-- *editableGroupCancel* to switch to *viewMode* without saving the value of each form tag
+- `editableGroupCancel` to switch to `viewMode` without saving the value of each form tag

 ```html
 <section editableGroup>